 Are You Eligible To File Bankruptcy?

 It should come as no surprise that creditors such as credit card companies, banks, mortgage lenders, payday loan companies and collection agencies are responsible for much of the misinformation about who can and can’t file for bankruptcy.
 While it is true the laws for filing Chapter 7 were changed in 2005, the large majority of people still qualify for Chapter 7.
-For those who don’t, it turns out that Chapter 13 is often the better option, anyway.

 The right debt relief option for you will depend on a number of factors: